Master of Healthcare Administration (M.H.A.) (Online)

 This program has been offered online for more than ten years.
 Utica University has been an innovator in online learning since the early 2000s.

-Curriculum: Gain Expert Administrative Skills
+Gain Expert Administrative Skills Through Our Career-focused Curriculum

-With Utica’s two-year Master of Healthcare Administration (M.H.A.) online program, you have the power to pursue your personal and professional goals by focusing on administration foundations and health care systems.
+With Utica’s two-year online Master of Healthcare Administration (M.H.A.) online program, you have the power to pursue your personal and professional goals by focusing on administration foundations and health care systems.
 Each core course of the online M.H.A. has been designed with management, leadership, and the continuum of health care in mind to help you merge foundational theories with best practices in health care.
 You’ll also have the opportunity to select two electives.

 Students seeking academic requirements for Nursing Home Administrator licensure in New York should select AGE 503 and HCA 621 as their two program electives.